PRA for AI Framework

-The rapid advancement of artificial intelligence is introducing increasingly capable and versatile systems that can handle an ever-broadening range of tasks and environments.
-As these general-purpose AI systems evolve, their complex influence pathways — from their misuse to immediate misaligned actions — introduce a wide array of potential harms to individuals, society, and the biosphere.
-This complexity, combined with the profusion of possibilities, often escapes traditional methods of evaluation, making a more comprehensive, prospective risk assessment framework crucial for covering the entire threat surface of a given AI model or system.
+The rapid advancement of artificial intelligence introduces increasingly capable and versatile systems that handle an ever-broadening range of tasks and environments.
+As these general-purpose AI systems evolve, they introduce a wide array of potential harms to individuals, society, and our biosphere, whether from misuse or unintended behavior.
+This complexity, combined with the profusion of possibilities, often escapes traditional methods of evaluation, making a more comprehensive risk assessment framework crucial for analyzing how a given AI model or system interacts with, and enables, threats through which harms can be realized.

-This integrated approach examines how an increasingly capable AI system could cause harm to society, whether through misuse, loss of control, negative side-effects, systemic degradations, or misaligned actions.
-The framework specifically addresses threats from any given AI system to society, focusing on pathways of harm that exploit societal vulnerabilities.
-Teams can systematically identify and analyze potential hazard pathways that might otherwise be overlooked in traditional assessment approaches, whether they are direct threats (like misaligned AI actions) or indirect threats (like societal destabilization through economic disruption).
+This integrated approach provides tooling to examine the question of how an advanced general-purpose or otherwise highly-capable AI system could cause harm to society, whether through misuse, loss of control, negative side-effects, systemic degradations, or misaligned actions.
+With it, teams can better systematically identify and analyze potential hazard pathways that might otherwise be overlooked or underestimated in traditional assessment.

 PRA Framework Risk Assessment Flowchart

-Figure 1: An overview of the Probabilistic Risk Assessment (PRA) framework.
+Figure 1: An overview of the Probabilistic Risk Assessment (PRA) for AI framework in its operational context.

 Purpose and Scope

-AI systems' increasing complexity and influence necessitates a portfolio of systematic approaches to assess and manage their risks.
-The PRA framework aims to contribute lateral lessons from other domain areas to that portfolio, providing structured methods for analyzing the potential and realized sources of harm associated with general-purpose AI systems.
-Its primary goals are to:
+The increasing complexity and influence of AI systems necessitates a portfolio of systematic approaches to assess and manage their risks.
+The PRA for AI framework aims to contribute lessons from other domain areas to that portfolio, providing structured methods for analyzing both the known and potential sources of harm stemming from general-purpose AI systems.
+Its goals are to enable assessors to:

-1. Guide the identification and assessment of risks posed by cutting-edge AI systems to prevent societal harm.
+1. Identify and assess risks posed by cutting-edge AI systems.

-2. Offer a structured approach for analysis of both direct hazards from AI systems and their complex interactions that could lead to harm.
+2. Analyze both direct hazards from AI systems and downstream interactions that could lead to harm.

-3. Help assessors estimate likelihood levels across a broad spectrum of potential hazards, with accommodation for potential risk pathways and second-order effects.
+3. Estimate likelihood and severity levels across a broad spectrum of potential hazards, with explicit consideration of risk pathways, propagation mechanisms, and interaction effects.

 Applicability

-The PRA framework provides a versatile approach to assessing risks from advanced and general-purpose AI systems across a wide spectrum of architectures, capabilities, and phases of the AI lifecycle.
+The framework provides a versatile approach to assessing risks across a wide spectrum of architectures, capabilities, and phases of the AI lifecycle.
 This framework also facilitates analysis of a broad range of threats to the world from current and future advanced AI.

 Assessment Process